tarwn/lessthandot-hugo/blogs/content/posts/2009-03-12-patterns-and-practices-application-archi.md

   * **Separation of concerns**.
 Break your application into distinct features that overlap in functionality as little as possible.
   * **Single Responsibility Principle**.
 Each component or a module should be responsible for only a specific feature or functionality.
   * **Principle of least knowledge**.\*\* A component or an object should not know about internal details of other components or objects.
 Also known as the Law of Demeter\*\* (LoD).
-  * **Don’t Repeat Yourself (DRY)**.
+  * **Don't Repeat Yourself (DRY)**.
 There should be only one component providing a specific functionality; the functionality should not be duplicated in any other component.
   * **Avoid doing a big design upfront**.
 If your application requirements are unclear, or if there is a possibility of the design evolving over time, avoid making a large design effort prematurely.
 This design principle is often abbreviated as BDUF.
   * **Prefer composition over inheritance**.
 Wherever possible, use composition over inheritance when reusing functionality because inheritance increases the dependency between parent and child classes, thereby limiting the reuse of child classes.